DiarmaidMcDonald/Project-1/README.md

 ##### HTML

-W3C Markup Validator found no errors on the webpages.
+W3C Markup Validator found no errors on the web pages.

 ##### CSS